Recommended Hardware

 Also pick up a (very cheap) official CPU cooler: RPi5 active cooler which helps prevent overheating on very hot days.

-The Traffic Monitor is based on the Raspberry Pi 5.
 The Raspberry Pi 4B and earlier units are not recommended as they have experienced detrimental performance due to not meeting the power requirements on the peripherals (USB) for the TPU and radar for this setup.
 However, many have been successful with earlier versions of the Raspberry Pi for object detection, so your mileage may vary.

 Storage